marco-sarti/ddqla/README.md

 - **step**: Performs a step of the agent, choosing an action, receiving a reward, and updating the models.
 - **get_last_cumulative_rewards**: Returns the sum of the last cumulative rewards.

-In addition, the Agent class requires the following functions to be implemented in subclasses:
+In addition, the it takes the following functions to be implemented in subclasses:

 - **reset_state**: Resets the agent's state at the start of a new episode.
 - **_get_reward**: Calculates the reward received by the agent for undertaking an action in a given state.
 - **_get_model**: Returns the model used by the agent to learn the Q-value function.

 ## Usage Example
-To use the Agent class, you need to extend it and implement the abstract methods.
+To use the class, you need to extend it and implement the abstract methods.
 Here's an example of how this might be done:

     class MyAgent(Agent):
         def reset_state(self):